dioniscio/gh-actions-course/README.md

 Repository containig all examples and notes for Github Actions Course.
+This has been edited